krother/Python3_Basics_Tutorial/tabular_data/time_series.md

 ### Exercise 10

-Plot the time line of Probiere prominente Namen aus und plotte deren Zeitreihe (Tips: *Madonna, Luke Skywalker, Harley Davidson, Tyrion Lannister, Khaleesi, Sheldon*)
+Plot the time line of a few names of celebrities like *Madonna, Luke Skywalker, Harley Davidson, Tyrion Lannister, Khaleesi, Sheldon*.

-Du kannst die Funktion `plot()` mehrmals aufrufen und so mehrere Linien im gleichen Diagramm erzeugen.
+Use the `plot()` function multiple times and display multiple lines in the same diagram.